nogic1008/nuxt-ts-template/migrate.md

 The following job is executed when you commit to `master` or send pull request.

 - Lint (ESLint, Prettier)
-- Build (`nuxt build`)
+- Build (`nuxt generate`)
 - Unit Test (Jest)
 - Report coverage to Codecov

-In addition, deploy job is execuded when tag is pushed.
+In addition, deploy job is execuded when released.

 - Deploy to GitHub Pages